91nunocosta/todolist/README.md

 ## Reorder tasks

 To move a task simply change its position value.
 You can think of the resource tasks as a dynamic array (which is most likely what the front-end would use for holding a list of tasks).
-The same restrictions apply:
+The same restrictions of the array operations apply:

 1. The position can’t be less than the initial position, which in this case is 1.

-1. The position can’t be larger than the largest position.
+1. The position can’t be larger than the largest position (except the add operation which accepts the position after the last position).

 Only the tasks of the authenticated user are considered.
 Using the above analogy, each user as an isolated an independent array of tasks.